santiellena/zk-magic-square/README.md

 ```
 Note that this is not the exact representation that is used to diagram arithmetic circuits.
 In our case, signals are squares, and circles are gates.
 Most of the times, you will see arithmetic circuits represented as in this [image](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.tutorialspoint.com%2Fdigital_circuits%2Fimages%2Ffull_adder.jpg&f=1&nofb=1&ipt=7630493c9fec8260c57cd5c16838f87815b153aa1eb165dd7f88ca0100ae1c49&ipo=images) (at least this is the formal way that I was taught in university to represent an arithmetic circuit).

+The inverse process, going from and arithmetic circuit to equations, is called **flattening**(this is vocabulary you can encounter in other resources, so I think it's useful you know it).

 But before we go on and write our constraints, there are a couple of things we need to know.

 Did you note that in my previous constraints I could have written just `a * (a * a + 1) === c`?